academie-de-espee/academie-de-espee.github.io/articles/freescholar-2.md

 to be's principal instructor.
 The primary's only official task is to set up the prize.  (note: we call them primaries because if anything goes wrong they are the ones primarily responsible.)
-<BR><BR>

-<CENTER>Things that the Primary Sponsor <U><I>should</I></U> do:</CENTER>
+### Things that the Primary Sponsor *should* do:
-<BR><BR>

 1. Secure two other Provosts as sponsors.
-<BR><BR>

-2. Let the Headmaster of Free Scholars (that's me) know when and where the Prize is to happen.
+1. Let the Headmaster of Free Scholars (that's me) know when and where the Prize is to happen.
-<BR><BR>

-3. Let everybody else know.
+1. Let everybody else know.
-<BR><BR>

-4. Arrange for the candidate to display their fencing prowess.
+1. Arrange for the candidate to display their fencing prowess.
 As the most public and visible portion of the Prize, it should be should be sufficiently showy and fun.
 Traditionally this is done by having the potential Free Scholar fence all of the other Free Scholars and anyone else who wishes to test their mettle, as time permits.
 Announce what is happening and involve the populace.
 This should not be done while a list is in progress, nor should it interfere with the running of the event in any way.
 Be sure to inform the Marshall in charge of the event, the Autocrat and the MOL.
 Especially if there isn't going to be any other fencing at the event.
-<BR><BR>

-5. The scarving itself.
+1. The scarving itself.
 Here are some general guidelines.
 Gather the fencers and anyone who wishes to witness this blessed event.  (family, households, home groups, etc.) The primary explains what is occurring and why the candidate will make a good Free Scholar.
 The Primary could then take this opportunity to admonish the candidate and impress upon the candidate the duty that they are about to undertake.
 The other two (or more) sponsors are identified and they then confirm that they are in agreement that the candidate should be made a Free Scholar.
 The scarf is then exchanged and the Oath is read and the candidate swears to uphold it.
 Now personally, I like having the two other sponsors exchange the scarf.
 One Provost would remove the blue scarf and the other would then pin the yellow scarf on.
 This has a nice symmetry to it and involves the other two sponsors, but the primary could have someone else pin the scarf on (e.g. significant other, head of household, you get the idea).
-<BR><BR>

 The Oath of the Free Scholar is an affirmation and a promise that the Free Scholar will continue in their support of Atlantian Rapier.
 As such it is sworn to all of the Academie; Scholars, Free Scholars and Provosts.
 If you take the time to read the oath, you will find that the Free Scholar is swearing to continue to do all of the things that made them a candidate in the first place.
-<BR><BR>

 What about the Provost-Free Scholar relationship?
 To be quite honest, it is easier to define in terms of what it is not.
 It is not the